 Contact Our Offices In Longwood To Meet With Attorney J. Michael Matthews

-J. Michael Matthews is ready to apply more than 40 years of Social Security law experience to help you understand if and how you meet the medical or nonmedical requirements of a Social Security claim to help you take ideal action to obtain benefits if you do.
+J. Michael Matthews is ready to apply more than 40 years of Social Security law experience to help you understand whether you meet the medical or nonmedical requirements of a Social Security claim.
+In short, we are here to help you obtain the benefits to which you are entitled.

-Our hands-on approach and comprehensive knowledge have helped more than one thousand claimants secure benefits, and we are ready and willing to help you do the same.
+Our hands-on approach and comprehensive knowledge have helped more than 1,000 claimants secure benefits, and we are ready and willing to help you do the same.

-To discuss any aspect of Orlando Social Security Disability requirements for applying for SSI or SSDI benefits in a free initial consultation with Florida lawyer J. Michael Matthews, call 407-278-8418 or email the law firm.
+To discuss any aspect of Social Security Disability requirements for applying for SSDI or SSI benefits in a free initial consultation with Florida lawyer J. Michael Matthews, please call 407-278-8418 or email the law firm.